mhweber/gis_in_action_r_spatial/_posts/2017-04-18-04-Spatial-Data-In-R-sp.md

 ## Known Subclasses:
 ## Class "SpatialPolygonsDataFrame", directly, with explicit coerce
 {% endhighlight %}

+Take a few minutes to examine the spatial and spatial objects figures and think of ways to learn more about objects and slots in R using methods we've seen such as class(), str(), typeof() - you'll see some of these work with some objects, some don't - just explore a bit.
+A hint - which we'll use more - to access slots in a new style (in R,and from here on, we'll refer to as S4) object, use the @ symbol.
+You've seen it already when we used str() on objects.

 - Good Intro to R Spatial Resources: